gabeStuk/FRC-Win-Rate-Calculator/README.md

 # Notes:
  - The `run.bat`/`run.sh` file is made explicitly to update pip, and therefore will not be necessary for further runs of the program.
 Use `python frcwr.py` for future runs instead.
  - The start year and end year are optional parameters.
-The start year defaults to the later of the two teams' rookie years, and the end date defaults to the current season.
+The start year defaults to the later of the two teams' rookie years, and the end year defaults to the current season.